Skip to main content

 Problem: Mount fails with permission denied

 The Archil client cannot authenticate against the disk.
-This usually means the token is wrong or expired, or the IAM role is not listed as an authorized disk user.
+This usually means the disk token is wrong or has been regenerated, or the IAM role is not listed as an authorized disk user.

 # Verify your IAM identity